A Brief History of India

 Is India a Poor Country?

 Indian movies, music, and spiritual teachings play an increasing role in global culture.
-India has therefore substantially reduced its rate of poverty, but it still faces the challenges of gender inequality, child malnutrition, and rising levels of air pollution.
+India has therefore substantially reduced its rate of poverty.
+However, it still faces the challenges of gender inequality, child malnutrition, and rising levels of air pollution.
 The extreme poverty rate in India is now down to 3%. but that is still nearly 50 million people.

 Is India Safe to Visit?